bacalhau-project/bacalhau/docs/examples/model-training/Training-Tensorflow-Model/index.md

 ls /outputs/
 ```

-### Converting the notebook into a python script
+### Converting the notebook into a Python script

-You can use tool like `nbconvert` to convert your python notebook into a script.
+You can use a tool like `nbconvert` to convert your Python notebook into a script.

-After that you can create a gist of the training script at gist.github.com
+After that, you can create a gist of the training script at gist.github.com
 copy the raw link of the gist